walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 (what it returns) in a variable like this...

     /js var biggest = Math.max( 6, 11 )

 ...
 Now type...

     /js biggest

 ...
-Not all Javascript functions return data but most do.
-As well as the functions provided to you by the Javascript Language and ScriptCraft, you can write your own functions like this...
+Not all JavaScript functions return data but most do.
+As well as the functions provided to you by the JavaScript Language and ScriptCraft, you can write your own functions like this...

     /js function whatTimeIsIt () { return new Date() }